avillagran801/SR-IRP-solvers/README.md

 # Shelf Replenishment Inventory Routing Problem (SR-IRP) Solvers

-C++ solvers designed to tackle multi-period worker routing and inventory management problems.
+The SR-IRP Solvers are a set of C++ solvers designed to tackle multi-period worker routing and inventory management problems.
 This project combines meta-heuristic algorithms (Ant Colony Optimization and Genetic Algorithms) with customized greedy decoders and a Beam Search orchestrator to optimize long-term scheduling, demand fulfillment, and inventory levels.

 ## Features

 The solvers separate the daily routing logic from the multi-period orchestration, allowing for customizable pipelines (Versions 1 through 5 of both ACO and GA).

+### Multi-Period Orchestration (Beam Search)
+* **Standard Beam Search:** Truncates candidate states based on isolated daily utility.
+* **PrevProfit:** Tracks and evaluates based on long-term accumulated profit.
+* **FutureEffects:** A look-ahead heuristic that applies soft penalties to solutions that leave inventory vulnerable to stock-outs the next day.

 ### Daily Solvers
 * **Genetic Algorithm (GA):** Evolves a population of routing sequences over multiple generations.